darauble/bookmark_manager/README.md

 * Week days for a bookmark (all checked by default)
 * Each list can be assigned an individual color

-Features introduced by David Rovelli:
+Features introduced by Davide Rovelli:
 * Labels centered or on the side (flag like)
 * Limit clutter to last row and stopping clutter by skipping too many bookmarks
 * Clicking on bookmark also selects it in the manager list